pyodor/nano-auth/README.rst

 Welcome to NanoAuth a CakePHP Plugin
 =================================================

-``NanoAuth`` is an Authenctication Plugin for CakePHP  that utilizes and wraps Auth Component of the framework.
+``NanoAuth`` is an Authenctication Plugin for CakePHP  that utilizes and wraps Auth and ACL Component of the framework.

 Features
 ------------------